This AllSaints Sale Is So Good: Take 20% Off Must-Have Winter Fashion

 Bring the drama in a sequin-covered slip dress with a flattering cowl neck and bias-cut silhouette.

-For a more understated New Year's Eve look, pair this sparkling tube top with wide-legged pants.
+For a more understated party look, pair this sparkling tube top with wide-legged pants.

-A well-fitting genuine leather jacket is always worth the investment, and this option is accented by silver hardware and a cozy shearling collar.

 You can never go wrong with a simple, elegant bag made with AllSaints' superior quality leather.